 Located on the Oregon coast at the mouth of the Columbia River, Astoria is the oldest settlement west of the Rockies.
 Here you'll see Victorian-era homes perched in the hills over looking the river.
 Surrounded by lush forests and three rivers this historic pioneer city is a stone’s throw away from the Pacific, think fishing village meets Victoriana, with a Scandinavian flavour.

-On your tour today you'll enjoy a stroll along the Riverwalk and visit the Flavel House and Carriage Museum before heading off to Astoria Column for incredible views, 600 feet above sea level, of the majestic valley and the Pacific Ocean.
+On your tour today you'll enjoy a stroll along the Riverwalk and visit the Flavel House and Carriage Museum before heading off to Astoria Column for incredible views of the majestic valley and the Pacific Ocean.
 Last, but not least, stop on the tour is the Heritage Museum where you'll learn about the fascinating history and culture of Oregon and the Columbia River.

 Cradled near the confluence of the Columbia, Snake and Yakima Rivers, in the heart of Washington State's wine region are the Tri-Cities of Richland, Pasco and Kennewick.
 These cities boast more than 160 wineries within a 60-mile radius and produce some of the finest wines in the world.
 If you're a wine lover you'll be interested in the Walla Walla Wine Trail shore excursion (extra cost) which leads you through the area of Washington State referred to as The Napa Valley of the Pacific Northwest.